openbmc/docs/CONTRIBUTING.md

 your contribution.

-If you feel your patch has been missed entirely, of course, it's alright to email the maintainers (addresses available in MAINTAINERS file) or ping them on Discord - but a reasonable timeframe to do so is on the order of a week, not on the order of hours.
+If you feel your patch has been missed entirely, of course, it's alright to email the maintainers (addresses available in OWNERS file) or ping them on Discord - but a reasonable timeframe to do so is on the order of a week, not on the order of hours.